shuwen-liu-ox/LogInfer/README.md

 where DATASET_NAME can be chosen from {FB, WN, LUBM}, and PATTERN_NAME can be chosen from {symmetry, hierarchy, inversion, composition, intersection, triangle, diamond}.

-Then, to use RDFox for searching the support of the body of the rules, put the RDFox files and licenses in this folder, and run the following command:
+Then, to use RDFox for searching the support of the body of the rules, put the RDFox license in this folder, and run the following command:

 ``./RDFox sandbox . start_DATASET_NAME_PATTERN_NAME.rdfox``